Twitter finds its AI tends to crop out Black people, men from photos

 Work by researchers at Microsoft Corp and the Massachusetts Institute of Technology in 2018 and a later U.S. government study found that facial analysis systems misidentify people of color more often than white people.

-Amazon Inc (AMZN.O) in 2018 scrapped an AI recruiting tool that showed bias against women.
+Amazon Inc in 2018 scrapped an AI recruiting tool that showed bias against women.

 Our Standards: The Thomson Reuters Trust Principles.